About the GrowTeam Program

 Here are some basic expectations we have of participating GrowTeam members.

-- Commitment of 8/hrs a week working at your site for the remainder of the growing season in exchange for direct access to fresh produce.
+- Commitment of between 2-8/hrs a week working at your site for the remainder of the growing season in exchange for direct access to fresh produce.

 - Ability to work on a team as well as be able to work independently from a task list.